Skip to content

 Travel Tips

-Because a well-prepared trip is always more enjoyable, we’re sharing some tips for traveling in Quebec and Gaspésie.
-Here you’ll find advice to explore with peace of mind and make the most of your stay.
+Since a well-planned trip is always a better experience, here are some tips to facilitate your travels in Québec and Gaspésie.
+Enjoy exploring our region with peace of mind and making the most of your stay!

-Do I need to book my accommodation for my vacation in Gaspésie?
+Do I need to book my accommodations in advance?

-How can I tell if an accommodation is legal in Gaspésie?
+How can I tell if an accommodation establishment is legitimate in Québec?

 Blue sign